Frequently Asked Questions

 Yes, depending on your exam scores.
-Each academic department determines what scores they will accept and whether they will award transfer credits, advanced standing, or both.
+Individual departments in which AP/IB credit is being requested decide standards and grant credit, within the overall Oberlin limit of five full courses/20 credits.
 Typically credit is awarded for a score of 4 or 5 on an AP exam, or a score of 5 or higher on a higher level IB exam.
-Download the information sheet for a summary of the policies for each department.
+Visit the Registrar's webpage for a summary of the policies for each department.

 Do you have study abroad?
 What study abroad opportunities are available to Oberlin students?

-Approximately 40% of Oberlin students study abroad, either taking a semester or full year abroad, or participating in an international Winter Term project.
+Approximately 75% of Oberlin students study abroad, either taking a semester or full year abroad, or participating in an international winter term project.
 There are several programs in which Oberlin professors teach classes abroad, such as the Oberlin-in-London or Oberlin-in-Italy Programs.
 We are also associated with approximately 100 programs all over the world for which credit and financial aid transfer directly.
 If those aren't enough options for you, you can always arrange your own study abroad.
 For more information, visit the Office of Study Away.

 Is there a core curriculum?

-No. We have no required courses, but we do have some general distribution requirements.
-You are required to take 9 credits (about three classes) in each of the three main academic divisions: Arts & Humanities, Social Sciences, and Natural Sciences & Math.
-Additionally, you must satisfy Writing and Quantitative Proficiency requirements, and earn 9 credit hours in courses with a Cultural Diversity designation.
+No. We have no required courses, but in order to assist in achieving breadth, Oberlin has a curriculum exploration requirement: two full academic courses in each of the three divisions of the College (Arts and Humanities, Natural Sciences and Mathematics, and Social and Behavioral Sciences).
+Students are also required to satisfy Writing and Quantitative and Formal Reasoning proficiency requirements, and take three academic courses with a Cultural Diversity designation.
 For more information, please consult the graduation requirements section of the course catalog.